galaxyproject/galaxy_mentor_network/content/about.md

 The GMN Mentoring Program offers two mentorship alternatives:

-- For a mentee to work individually with a mentor on a goal
+- For a mentee to work individually with a mentor on a goal.
-- For several mentees to work collaboratively with a pair of mentor(s) on goals related to a negotiated overall topic
+- For several mentees to work collaboratively with a pair of mentor(s) on goals related to a negotiated overall topic.

 ## Benefits of the GMN program